Eggnog Creme Brulee with caramelized cranberry sugar topping is a delicious, easy, make ahead Christmas dessert recipe.

-- Combine eggnog and cream in a saucepan over medium heat and bring to a simmer, stirring frequently.2 cups eggnog, 2 cups heavy whipping cream, ¼ teaspoon cinnamon, ⅛ teaspoon ground nutmeg, pinch cloves
+- Combine eggnog, cream and spices in a saucepan over medium heat and bring to a simmer, stirring frequently.2 cups eggnog, 2 cups heavy whipping cream, ¼ teaspoon cinnamon, ⅛ teaspoon ground nutmeg, pinch cloves

 - Remove from heat and let sit for 10 minutes.
-Stir in vanilla.
+Stir in vanilla.1 teaspoon vanilla extract

-- Meanwhile whisk sugar and salt into egg yolks until pale yellow and ribbony and put some water on to boil either in a kettle or a small saucepan.
+- Meanwhile whisk sugar and salt into egg yolks until pale yellow and ribbony.⅓ cup sugar, ⅛ teaspoon salt, 6 large egg yolks

 - Evenly separate egg nog custard into prepared dishes and place in preheated oven.